After a seismic shock, surprising resilience

 No wonder, then, that almost all of this year’s survey of top-ranked real estate markets are in faster growing southern and western regions and away from the coasts.
 The two top-rated metro areas in the Emerging Trends survey, Nashville and Raleigh/Durham, each have fewer than 2.5 million people.

 But they are growing explosively.
 And they’ve shown impressive economic staying power even in a pandemic.
 They regained jobs lost in the downturn much faster than other cities.
-By year’s end, cities like Phoenix, Charlotte and Nashville are expected to regain nearly all lost jobs, while the US as a whole is projected to be down almost 2 percent.
+By the end of 2021, cities like Phoenix, Charlotte and Nashville are expected to regain nearly all lost jobs, while the US as a whole is projected to be down almost 2%.

 5. Tampa/St. Petersburg